Software Development Life Cycle Processes

 Support

 Unqork has a 24/7 global support team.
 If you experience an issue, you can file a support ticket at support.unqork.com.
-As soon as you file the support ticket, a Support team member takes the pertinent information to the right people to resolve your issue.
+As soon as you file the support ticket, a Support team member passes the pertinent information to the correct people to resolve your issue.

 If an incident affects the Unqork platform or a specific environment, it displays on the Status page.
-The status page updates in real-time and you can subscribe to updates to the page.
+The status page updates in real-time and you can subscribe to updates.
 You can find the Status page at status.unqork.com.

-Finally, if you have questions related to building in Unqork, you can find answers at the Creator Community Hub.
-The Creator Community Hub provides community sourced questions and answers to almost anything you might run into while building an application in Unqork.
-You can find the Creator Community Hub at community.unqork.com.
+Lastly, if you have questions related to building in Unqork, you can find answers at the Community Hub.
+The Community Hub provides community sourced questions and answers to common issues when building an application in Unqork.
+You can find the Community Hub at community.unqork.com.